- Douwe Rienstra, MD

 Linda moved from coastal Maine to Port Townsend in 1987.
 In 1995 she joined the clinic as our back-up receptionist, then followed her love of photography into ownership and operation of Frameworks.
 After eight years, she followed her muse to work in Alaska, to Sol Duc Hot Springs in Olympic National Park, then once again to Port Townsend to open LT Images, in association her partner's David Conklin Photography.

-This year Linda has moved into a varsity position as our receptionist, office tech specialist and healthcare expediter.
+Now she's moved into a varsity position as our receptionist, office tech specialist and healthcare expediter.

 Along with her passion for photography, Linda enjoys hiking and backpacking, especially in our National Parks.
 She has visited over 20 of the parks, and worked briefly at Bryce Canyon National Park.
 Her travels have also taken her to Peru, Italy, Paris, Hong Kong, Mexico, Honduras, Ireland and England.